|

 inspiring.
 I also had the opportunity to meet Les Johnson from NASA who is a wonderful,

 charming person.
-He's doing some very exciting projects with NASA and I look forward to
+He's doing some very exciting projects with NASA and I look forward to reading about them.

 The only negative came when I went to retrieve my luggage from the Indy baggage